sap-tutorials/sap-build-apps/tutorials/codejam-events-process-4-publish-and-subscribe-events/codejam-events-process-4-publish-and-subscribe-events.md

 <!-- description -->Dive deeper into the message exchange, still by using the UI in AEM, and also explore a different section through which you can exchange messages.

 ## Prerequisites
-- You have completed the previous tutorial for the event-driven processes CodeJam, [Explore SAP Integration Suite, advanced event mesh](codejam-events-process-3-aem).
+- You have completed the previous tutorial for the event-based processes CodeJam, [Explore SAP Integration Suite, advanced event mesh](codejam-events-process-3-aem).
 - You have received the participants handbook, which contains systems and credentials you will need.
 The instructor will provide this to you.

 ## You will learn